MichaelCurrin/learn-to-code/Scripting languages/JavaScript/node.md

 - [nvm-sh/nvm](https://github.com/nvm-sh/nvm) Github repo
 - [NVM, the Easiest Way to Switch Node.js Environments on Your Machine in a Flas](https://itnext.io/nvm-the-easiest-way-to-switch-node-js-environments-on-your-machine-in-a-flash-17babb7d5f1b?gi=74712a4b1ad)

-Note you will have to install `nvm` command and also update your shell RC file to ensure it is picked
+Note you will have to install `nvm` command and also update your shell RC file to ensure it is picked up.

 #### Usage